 He was one of the founders of Collegium Budapest, Institute for Advanced Study in 1992, and was Permanent Fellow there until its close in 2011.
 Following the years when he shared his time between the USA and Hungary, after his retirement from Harvard University he returned to his home country, Hungary, for good.

-Kornai is a member of the Hungarian Academy of Sciences and the Academia Europeae, and Foreign Member of the American, British, Bulgarian, Finnish, Russian and Swedish Academies.
-He has served as President of the Econometric Society, of the European Economic Association, and of the International Economic Association.
-He has received the highest Hungarian prizes for scholarship, as well as the Seidman Award (USA), the Humboldt Prize (Germany), the Erasmus Medal (Academia Europeae) and the Leontief Medal (Russia).
-He has also become Officer of the Ordre National de la Légion d’Honneur (France).
-He has received honorary doctorates from 15 universities.
+Kornai was a member of the Hungarian Academy of Sciences and the Academia Europeae, and Foreign Member of the American, British, Bulgarian, Finnish, Russian and Swedish Academies.
+He served as President of the Econometric Society, of the European Economic Association, and of the International Economic Association.
+He received the highest Hungarian prizes for scholarship, as well as the Seidman Award (USA), the Humboldt Prize (Germany), the Erasmus Medal (Academia Europeae) and the Leontief Medal (Russia).
+He had also become Officer of the Ordre National de la Légion d’Honneur (France).
+He received honorary doctorates from 15 universities.

 Littauer Center 236